Loughton03/DISA-STIGs/README.md

 ![image](https://i.imgur.com/)

 ## Summary
 The failed STIG compliance item was identified through Tenable Windows Compliance Checks during a scan of the Windows 11 VM on the internal scanning infrastructure.
 The scan was executed from Local-Scan-Engine-01, targeting the VM’s private IP address, using administrative credentials to enable a complete compliance evaluation.
 The compliance audit selected was aligned to the operating system baseline (DISA Microsoft Windows 11 STIG v2r4).
-To reduce scan time and resource usage, all plugins were disabled except Windows Compliance Checks (Plugin ID: 24760).

 Once the scan results identified the failing STIG-ID, I researched the remediation guidance within the Tenable Audits database and implemented the fix using a PowerShell script built from the STIG remediation template.
-After execution, I validated the remediation locally by confirming the policy/registry configuration (including verifying the correct HKEY_LOCAL_MACHINE path and DWORD value when applicable).
+After execution, I validated the remediation locally by confirming the policy/registry configuration.
 Following a system restart, I re-scanned the endpoint in Tenable using the same parameters and confirmed the STIG compliance check associated with the STIG-ID passed successfully.

 ## Response Taken